ansjcy/llm-stock-analyzer/README.md

 Rich web interface with:
 - Interactive charts and visualizations
 - Detailed breakdowns of all analysis components
+- Support for both merged and separate file loading
 - Export capabilities
 - Shareable links